kfrancis01/Automation-Add-On-/README.md

 # Automation-Add-On
-Automatically execute python scripts, collect data, and create live graphs depending on an object's position.
+Automatically run commands, collect data, and create live graphs depending on an object's position.

 **NOTE: *This project was designed as a proof of concept since the full set up for appropriate testing was not available***